LappleApple/awesome-leading-and-managing/Meetings-and-Time-Management.md

   Sivers.
 Takeaways: If you are overcommitted, recalibrate when you say yes.
   Saying "no" more gives you more time to say "HELL YEAH!" for things that are really important to you.

+- [On Becoming Me-Shaped Again](https://beero.ps/2017/07/17/on-becoming-me-shaped-again/) - by Katherine Daniels of Travis CI.
+Takeaway: "It’s unfortunate that it took me getting to the point where I nearly completely broke before I realized how burnt out and unbalanced I actually was.
+But it’s a good reminder to me to pay closer attention to how I’m spending my time and how I’m defining myself."

 - [Product Strategy Means Saying No](http://www.productstrategymeanssayingno.com/) - by Intercom.
 Takeaways: Review common